LukasGolebiewski/LukasGolebiewski/README.md

 - Postman - testing REST API
 - Jira, Trello
 - TestRail - for tracking all test activities and metrics in a single platform
-- SQL (DBeeaver, PopSQL, PostGreSQL)
+- SQL (DBeeaver, PopSQL, PostgreSQL)
 - DevTools - tools for testing and debugging source code
 - HTML, CSS
 - Visual Studio Code - for "coding"